Time Derivatives of Weak Values: Finite-difference right-hand derivative (FDRHD) of weak values in

 where we have disregarded the terms of the order of $(t_R)^2$.
 By subtracting the two weak values in \eqref{ap5.2b}, and dividing by $t_R$, we get:

 By using $-\opO\opH=[\opH,\opO]-\opH\opO$ and $\opC:=\frac{i}{\hbar}[\opH,\opO]+\frac{\partial \opO}{\partial t}$, we can rewrite:

-The final result is mathematically equivalent to \eqref{ap5.3} since both results have been computed in the Coulomb gauge.
-The gauge independence of FDRHD is exactly the same explained in Appendix~\ref{ap5b} for FDLHD for the same reason.
+he final result is mathematically equivalent to \eqref{ap5.3}, as both expressions have been derived in the Coulomb gauge.
+The gauge independence of FDRHD follows the same reasoning outlined in Appendix~\ref{ap5b} for FDLHD,